unahouExosite/docs/gwe/gmq/gateway_message_queuing_gmq.md

 ## Manually Editing Configurations

-Configuration files, of which there are two, can be edited with your favorite editor (i.e. nano, vim, emacs, etc.).
+Configuration files, of which there are two, can be edited with your favorite editor (i.e., nano, vim, emacs, etc.).

 The two configuration files are `gmq.cfg` and `logging.cfg`.
 The paths to these files can be retrieved using the `--cfg-path` and `--log-cfg-path` command line switches, respectively.